DNNCommunity/Dnn.CommunityForums/Dnn.CommunityForums/themes/community-bootstrap/README.md

-# About Dnn Community Forums "community-bootstrap" Theme
+# About DNN Community Forums "community-bootstrap" Theme

 ## New Bootstrap 4/5 Theme for Module Version 8.1.0

 You need to use a Bootstrap 4 or 5 based Theme for the styling of this Theme to work correctly.
 * The Xcillion Theme is based on Bootstrap 3.
-This Forum Theme will probably not render correctly on Xcillion
+This Forum Theme will probably not render correctly on Xcillion.
+We advise you to use the "community-default forum theme" in combination with DNN Bootstrap 3 Themes

 When you find any issues, please [https://github.com/DNNCommunity/Dnn.CommunityForums/issues](report them).